 To evaluate the RPC prediction model.

+1.5 Benefits of the project

-propose new methodologies of RPC prediction using machine learning approachess In return, MoF will use these insights to optimise their financial planning and reduce financial loss.
+This problem is actually a consultation project between DataMicron with Malaysia’s Ministry of Finance (MoF).
+Therefore, this project will benefit DataMicron in providing proposed solution for their client’s problem.
+In particular, this project will propose new methodologies of RPC prediction using machine learning approaches and will develop reliable models for suggesting RPC forecasts as a reference for MoF in making effective decisions.
+In return, MoF will use these insights to optimise their financial planning and reduce financial loss.

+1.6 Related Works

-RPC predictions using machine learning techniquesing time series of economic predictions will be reviewed.
+In this section, literatures will be referred to explore the details of established and proposed methods in RPC predictions using machine learning techniques.
+Published researches demonstrating on analysis behind time series of economic predictions will be reviewed.

 1.6.1 Review on Domain